ctlab/GADMA/README.md

 # LogLL (Log likelihood)

-∂a∂i and *moments* simulate the allele frequency spectrum $M$ from the proposed demographic model as the expected values of Poisson random variables.
+∂a∂i and *moments* simulate the allele frequency spectrum `M` from the proposed demographic model as the expected values of Poisson random variables.

 For observed spectrum `S` and spectrum `M` for our demographic model, we can calculate likelihood to obtain matrix `S` if  `M` is the expected one: